JayAreP/flex/README.md

 ### Example usage:

-This module requires Powershell 4.x or above and was developed on PowerShell Core Preview 7.
+This module requires Powershell 4.x or above and was developed on PowerShell Core 7.
 After importing, you can connect to the Silk Flex Platform using a conventional PowerShell credential object to acquire an auth token.
 ```powershell
 $creds = get-credential